shauninman/MinUI-Legacy-Trimui-Model-S/readme.md

 ## For developers

 I'd love for you to add the custom in-game menu to your emulator.
-It can be done in a way the same binary can run on non-MinUI devices too.
+It can be done in a way that allows the same binary run on non-MinUI devices too.
 Check out my [libmmenu repo](https://github.com/shauninman/libmmenu) for simple implementation details.